alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 decimal total = totalProgram.Run();
 ```

 Suspension does not itself choose an execution policy.
 It keeps the effect unperformed while the program is assembled.
-Here, `FlatMap` establishes sequential order, while other combinators can later express policies such as retries, pacing, or collection traversal before the final program is run.
+Here, `FlatMap` establishes sequential order, while other combinators can later express policies such as retries, pacing, or collection traversal.

 > **`IO<T>` does not remove the effect or decide how it should run.
-It makes the effectful computation explicit and keeps it suspended while those decisions are composed.**
+The indirection is the point: it makes the effectful computation explicit and keeps it suspended while those decisions are composed.**

+Once effects are represented as values, these operations form a small language for assembling larger effectful programs.

 The teaching model has five central operations: